seanrreid/ccs_curriculim_hub/docs/cohorts/cohort19/lectures/week2/day2/RESOURCES.md

 ## Git

 - [Creating a Git commit: The Hard Way](https://avestura.dev/blog/creating-a-git-commit-the-hard-way)
-  <br>This is great if you want a deeper dive into `git` and commit messages!
+  <br/>This is great if you want a deeper dive into `git` and commit messages!

 ## General